Gjakova: Modern Period

 In 1953–56, a systemic campaign of police repression was conducted throughout Kosovo with the goal to force Albanians to leave the region.
 The first protest against the Yugoslav police which involved the unfurling of the banned Albanian national flag was held in Gjakova on May Day, 1956.
 This protest was soon followed by other protests which involved high school and university students who unfurled the Albanian flag in Yugoslavia.
 A total of 19 Albanians were assassinated by the Yugoslav secret police in Gjakova in these events.

 In the events of the dissolution of Yugoslavia, the Union of Independent Trade Unions of Kosova (BSPK) was created in 1990.
 BSPK's members took pride in their large grassroots participation which reached 14,900 workers.
 The BSPK founding congress was held in Gjakova and despite gaining a permission to be legally held, the police broke it up during its second day.
 The city was badly affected by the Kosovo War, suffering great physical destruction and large-scale human losses and human rights abuses.
-In the rural locality of Meja, just 4 km outside Gjakova's city center, the mass killing of at least 377 Albanian males between the ages of 16 and 60 took place on April 27, 1999, by the Serbian police.
+In the rural locality of Meja, just 4 km outside Gjakova's city centre, the mass killing of at least 377 Albanian males between the ages of 16 and 60 took place on April 27, 1999, by the Serbian police.
 It is the largest massacre of the Kosovo War.
 Many of the bodies of the victims were found in the Batajnica mass graves.
 The International Criminal Tribunal for the former Yugoslavia has convicted several Serbian army and police officers for their involvement.
 Actions on the ground had a devastating effect on the city.
 According to the ICTY, OSCE, and international human rights organisations, about 75% of the population was expelled by Serbian police and paramilitaries as well as Yugoslav forces, while many civilians were killed in the process.
 Large areas of the city were destroyed, chiefly through arson and looting but also in the course of localised fighting between government security forces and members of the KLA.
-The actions of the government forces in Gjakova formed a major part of the United Nations war crimes indictment of the then-President Slobodan Milošević.
-Yugoslav units were stationed in and near the city in two barracks due to the risk of an attack by the Kosovo Liberation Army (KLA) from across the border in Albania.
-In one incident, NATO aircraft misidentified a convoy of Albanian refugees and attacked it.